- Jump to: General Federal Government

 - Legal Information Institute (Cornell Law School): Search by citation, by popular name, keyword and Boolean operators and several other methods.
 Cross-references are in hypertext.
 Once you find a code section, browse backward and forward in numerical order.
 Each section contains a link to check currency.

-- HeinOnline: Prior editions of the USC (back to 1925) in page-image format.
+- U.S. Code Library, HeinOnline: Prior editions of the USC (back to 1925) in page-image format; also includes early federal statute compilations and related treatises.
 Available to current Duke University students, faculty and staff.

-THOMAS (Library of Congress): provides full-text bills from 1989 - present.
+- Congress.gov (Library of Congress): provides full-text bills from 1993 - present and summary/status reports back to 1973.
 Browse by topic, popular name, bill number or search by keyword and bill number.
-There are separate links for each Congress.

 - FDsys provides access to bills from the 103rd to the current Congress (1993 - present).